20 No-Mess Snacks For Board Game Night

-Some veggies are messier than others – broccoli and cauliflower, for example, might leave some scraps on the board or on the couch.
+Some veggies are messier than others – broccoli and cauliflower, for example, might leave more scraps on the game table or on the couch than carrots, tomato, or celery sticks.
+You can even spice it up with basil pinwheels.
 However, these snacks are a great overall pick for game night and offer a nice palate cleanser for all.

 15. Fresh Fruit

-Apples, pears, grapes – these are easy to prep and fairly clean as long as your guests know their tableside etiquette.
+Apples, pears, grapes – these are easy to prep and fairly clean as long as your guests know their coffee table etiquette.
 When serving juicier fruits like pineapple and oranges, be ready to deploy those paper napkins so things don’t get too sticky.

 16. Trail Mix